Audio Bitrate Explained: 128 kbps vs 320 kbps Quality

 • Professional use — DJs, radio stations, studios

 Use 320 kbps when you want the best possible MP3 quality and have adequate storage.
-For truly lossless archiving, consider FLAC instead of MP3.
+For truly lossless archiving, consider FLAC instead of MP3 — it preserves the full original quality.

 Bitrate Comparison Table